-- 2.14 The Policy & Resources Committee will consider a capital programme for the period 2020/21 to 2024/25 at its meeting on 22nd January 2020.
-The attached Strategy includes assumptions about the Capital Programme and it is not anticipated that the Capital Programme as finally agreed will differ significantly from these. - 2.15 The following table shows the maximum prudential borrowing required to fund the draft capital programme.
-Internal borrowing will be fully utilised within 2019/20 programme and the Council will have to borrow externally from then on:
+- 2.13 The existing Treasury Management Strategy provided approval for a range of sources of borrowing, including the Public Works Loan Board.
+As PWLB rates have dropped 100bps for non-commercial activities, this may well be a good source of funding for the Council, however other options will be explored, like Municipal Bonds Agency and corporate markets, to see what the best fit is for the Council. - 2.14 The Policy & Resources Committee will consider a capital programme for the period 2021/22 to 2025/26 at its meeting on 20th January 2021.
+The attached Strategy includes assumptions about the Capital Programme and it is not anticipated that the Capital Programme as finally agreed will differ significantly from these. - 2.15 The following table shows the expected borrowing required to fund the draft capital programme.
+Internal borrowing will be fully utilised within 2020/21 programme, with the only internal sources of funding being New Homes Bonus and small capital receipts.